 The plaque above the doorway reads: “The painter Foujita 1886-1968 lived and worked in this building from 1917 to 1924.”

-I must admit that up to now I knew hardly anything about Tsuguharu Foujita, and I don’t think I have ever seen any of his paintings or drawings in the original.
+I must admit that up to then I knew hardly anything about Tsuguharu Foujita and hadn’t (yet) seen any of his paintings or drawings in the original.
 But he turns out to have been a very famous (at the time) artist and one of the most eccentric artists in Montparnasse in the early 20th century.

 He grew up and was educated in Tokyo, where he also got off to a good start as an artist.
 He moved to Paris in 1913 at age 27 and quickly made friends with local artists, including Picasso and Matisse and the sculptor Ossip Zadkine.

 One of the often-repeated stories about Foujita is that after a few years he had earned enough money to install a bathtub with hot and cold running water here at 5, rue Delambre.
 (Few people in Paris even had a shower in their homes at that time.)
 With this bathtub he was able to lure some of the most beautiful models to come and visit him and pose for nude pictures, including Kiki, the ‘Queen of Montparnasse’.